madunixman/fika/README.md

 # fika-utils
-A commandline survival kit for Java developers
+A commandline survival kit for developers on the JVM

 Paolo Lulli 2016 - paolo AT lulli.net

-fika-utils is a collection of commandline utilities to automate frequent tasks in the Java world such as:
+fika-utils is a collection of commandline utilities to automate frequent tasks in the Java/Groovy/Scala world such as:

 *	Finding which jar contains a given Class
 *	Generate Ant project